 I put half a cup of oats into the bowl.
 I usually use quick oats, sometimes called one minute oats.
 You can also use the large flake oats, sometimes called 5 minute oats.
 I prefer the quick oats, but taste is subjective.
 Either oats work.
 Don’t stress too much about what’s in your pantry.
-In the photos, I’m using large oats for my super easy overnight trail mix.

 Then I forget about it until I wake up the next day and wonder what I should eat for breakfast and then I remember “oh, yeah – I put overnight oats into the fridge”.